Objectives & Aims

 ECNAIS is a non-political, non-confessional, international association for collaboration between national associations of independent schools in European countries.

-lt was founded in 1988 and is registered as a company limited by guarantee not having a share capital under the English Companies Act (nº 2492855).
+ECNAIS was founded in 1988 and registered as a company limited by guarantee not having a share capital under the English Companies Act (nº 2492855).
+Its central office was in Copenhagen, Denmark.

 - To bring together national associations of independent schools in European countries.